2020PB/police-brutality/reports/California.md

 ### Man severely injured by tear gas and impact munitions | May 30th

-A man who said he was bringing snacks to protestors says he was caught in police fire and severely injured.
+A man who said he was bringing snacks to protesters says he was caught in police fire and severely injured.
 He states he a tear gas canister exploded in his face and he was shot with impact munitions.
 He required a titanium plate in his skull to repair the damage caused by a tear gas canister striking him in the head.
 He also requires surgery to repair his jaw.
 He is part of a lawsuit against the city, along with lawyer Danny Garza.

 tags: shoot, projectile, protester, tear-gas